Hamoudi0427/FlixStream/README.md

 <img src="Demo/found.jpg">

-4\) Click on arrow to take you to your movie
+4\) Click on the blue arrow to take you to your movie

 <img src="Demo/crave_found.jpg">